andraugust/andraugust.github.io/thermo.md

 ### Isolated Systems

 Isolated systems are a simple starting point.
 What can we say about them?
 We can say they have a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that the system be within a volume $$V$$.

 Given these things we can calculate (or approximate) the number of possible ways to split $$U$$ amongst the particles while satisfying their constraints.

-This number, called the system's multiplicity $$\Omega$$, is the number of microstates available to the system.
-It plays an important role in determining which equilibrium macrostate the system will settle to when it's allowed to interact with another system.
-To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section I'll show how it determines equilibrium states.
+This number, called the system's multiplicity $$\Omega$$, is the number of microstates available to the system, it plays an important role in determining which equilibrium macrostate the system will settle to when it's allowed to interact with another system.
+To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section see how it determines equilibrium states.
 The three example systems are a magnet, a solid, and a gas.

 __The Magnet.__ A simple model of a magnet is the two-state paramagnet.
 Its "particles" are dipole moments that align either with or against an external magnetic field.
 If we use energy units of $$\mu B$$, where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the exteral field, then the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).